loggicat/Loggicat-Cloud-Wiki/README.md

 **All tokens/secrets/webhooks mentioned in this section are encrypted on Loggicat Cloud.**<br />
 **Loggicat Cloud will never return plaintext secrets/token back to users, neither from UI or APIs.**<br />
 Loggicat has integrated Github and Slack, other integrations(including Gitlab, Jira, Jenkins, etc.) are under development and will be released in the future.

+## Github
-- **Github** : Github integration turns a line of logs to the exact code location, this can help developers to fix issues much faster. <br />
+Github integration turns a line of logs to the exact code location, this can help developers to fix issues much faster. <br />
 _Noted that : Github Code search/scan and commit monitoring are not released yet._ <br />

 In order to use Github integration, a <a href="https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token">Github Personal Access Token</a> must be created and stored on Loggicat. <br />